vitaly-t/pg-monitor/README.md

 # pg-monitor

-Event monitor for pg-promise
+Event monitor for pg-promise - work in progress.

-This will be the default event screener for pg-promise, as an example.
+This will be an excellent event screener for pg-promise, when it is finished.

-This project is currently in development.